Renater/SIPMediaGW/README.md

 Once the gateway is running, a SIP endpoint can join the room by calling the gateway via the SIP URIs used by the gateway.
   >    **_NOTE:_**  -r and -f arguments are optional:
- If "-r" (room) argument is not passed, the SIP endpoint will connect first to an IVR.
-By default a 10 digits number is expected as a room name by the audio prompt.
+ If "-r" (room) argument is not passed, the SIP endpoint will connect first to an Interactive Voice Response (IVR).
+By default a 10 digits number is expected as a room name.
  If "-f" (SIP URI of the caller) argument is passed, the gateway will reject calls from any other endpoints.

 Alternatively, HTTPLauncher.py provides a way to launch a gateway by sending an http request.